IDnotify Review 2026: Is This Identity Protection Worth the Price?

 From there, IDnotify asks you a series of questions to verify your identity and prompts you to provide additional personal information for monitoring.

 Once the dashboard was populated, we received a series of alerts with little explanation.
-The language isn’t user-friendly, especially if you aren’t familiar with reading credit and identity monitoring documents.
+The language isn’t user-friendly, especially for people unfamiliar with credit and identity monitoring documents.

 For instance, we received a dark web monitoring report that listed dark web alerts dating back to 2016.
-We ended up dismissing most of them because we didn’t know what to do with each line item.
+We ended up dismissing most of them because it wasn’t clear what action each alert required.

 If you sign up for the Select or Premier tier, you'll receive several credit monitoring features.
 We browsed our credit snapshot, which broke down our account balances, and tips to increase our credit score.

-Overall, this service is hands-off and doesn't offer as much as other ID theft services we've tested.
+Verdict: 3/5.
+IDnotify is hands-off and doesn't offer as much as other identity theft protection services we've tested.
 If IDnotify were less expensive, we'd recommend it to anyone looking for a service without all the frills.
 However, it charges as much as or more than competitors for fewer features.

 IDnotify offers three subscription tiers that range from $9.99–$25.99/mo.
 All plans are monthly, and there are no long-term subscriptions.

 The Essential Plan is the most basic of the three and comes with very few features for the price tag.
-The Select Plan comes with a little more, but still lacks services we find essential, such as monthly credit score updates.
+The Select Plan comes with a little more, but still lacks features we consider essential, such as monthly credit score updates.

 The Premier Plan is the most expensive and includes all of IDnotify’s features for one person.
 If you want to add an additional adult or monitor your kids, that costs extra.
-An additional adult costs $10.00/mo, while child monitoring costs $5.00/mo.
+An additional adult costs $10.00/mo, while child monitoring for up to 10 children costs $5.00/mo.

 IDnotify features

 IDnotify’s features are pretty standard for identity monitoring and credit services.
-Nothing really stands out as innovative or unique, but each feature appears to work exactly as intended.
+Nothing really stands out as innovative or unique, but the features appear to work as intended.
 If you want to monitor a minor to prevent child identity theft, you may be disappointed at the extra charge.

 Additionally, there was an extra charge for an Experian credit report, even though we paid for the Premium service.
 Finally, we were surprised to find there's no financial transaction monitoring or home title monitoring.